 - Title of Goods in FOB shipping

 - Risk of loss in FOB shipping

 - How FOB contract is carried out in shipping?

 Let’s dive right in

 What is FOB in shipping?

-FOB is like a game of tag, and the person who is “it” has to bear responsibility for all costs and risks relating to the goods
+FOB in shipping is like a game of tag, and the person who has “it” has to bear responsibility for all costs and risks relating to the goods

 FOB shipping process